Monastery of Saint Catherine of Siena

 Patzcuaro is one of the most exquisite little places in Mexico; having remained practically unchanged for the past two hundred years.
 Most of the houses date from colonial days, and are for the most part one-story buildings with carved beams supporting their projecting roofs, providing a sort of overhanging shelter for pedestrians.

-Dominican Nuns of Saint Catherine of Siena esthablished in 1742.
+In this city the church and the monastery of the Dominican Nuns of Saint Catherine of Siena esthablished in 1742.
+In the buildings today the House of the Eleven Patios.

 The whole of the colonial buildings that integrate it gave origin to its name, a great variety of regional handicrafts are exhibited and sold there.